Who We Are

 Joaquin Muñoz

-Joaquin (he/him/his) grew up on the Pascua Yaqui Indian Reservation in Arizona, where he learned early on about the complicated issues of race, culture, history, and oppression.
+Joaquin (he/him) grew up on the Pascua Yaqui Indian Reservation in Arizona, where he learned early on about the complicated issues of race, culture, history, and oppression.
 Since then his continuous work to develop his understanding of being a mixed-race person (Pascua Yaqui Indian and Mexican-American) continues to inform all aspects of his professional career.
 During his time as a teacher in K-12 and post-secondary environments, his desire to support others in the development of their intercultural competency and their passion for social justice grew.
 As such, he has spent the past decade developing skills for this work by using methods that include Indigenous Circle Work, the Theatre of the Oppressed, various forms of art, and dialogue and literacy tools.

 Specialties: